Trump Wants More Navy Ships? Huntington Ingalls Answers The Call

 Troubled Littoral Combat Ship Program May Be Scuttled

-The two classes of the Littoral Combat Ship, the Freedom-class and the Independence-class, built by Lockheed Martin (NYSE:LMT) and General Dynamics respectively, have been plagued by cost overruns and maintaince issues.
+The two classes of the Littoral Combat Ship, the Freedom-class and the Independence-class, built by Lockheed Martin (NYSE:LMT) and General Dynamics respectively, have been plagued by cost overruns and maintenance issues.
 Built to conduct high speed operations close to shore, the hull of the LCS is made out of aluminum.
 Each Littoral Combat Ship costs as much as $478 million per unit and the beleaguered vessel has its share of critics on Capitol Hill.
 If the LCS program were to be scrapped completely, the Navy may need to build additional legacy ships, like the Huntington Ingalls' Arleigh Burke-class destroyer.
-The Pentagon's director of operational testing, Michael Gilmore, said "the minor modifications to the LCS will not yield a ship that is significantly more survivable."
+The Pentagon's director of operational testing, Michael Gilmore, said, "the minor modifications to the LCS will not yield a ship that is significantly more survivable."
 I think there is a good possibility that the LCS program is dead in the water and the Navy will not procure any additional LCS vessels.

 Columbia-Class Ballistic Missile Submarine

 The Columbia-class ballistic missile submarine (SSBN) is scheduled to replace the aging Ohio-class submarine as the country's undersea nuclear deterrent.
 Currently, the Navy plans on building 12 Columbia-class nuclear submarines to replace the existing Ohio-class SSBNs.
 The 2017 NDAA fully funds the Ohio Replacement Program with $1.9 billion earmarked specifically for the development of the Columbia-class.
 General Dynamic's Electric Boat division will construct the majority of the submarine, while Huntington Ingalls' Newport News Shipbuilding subsidiary will manufacture much of the submarine's exterior as depicted below.
 Construction of the USS Columbia is scheduled to begin in 2021.
-After the completion of the first submarine, each of the following Columbia-class subs is estimated to cost between $4.9 and $5.2 billion dollars.
+After the completion of the first submarine, each of the following Columbia-class subs is estimated to cost between $4.9 and $5.2 billion.

 Source: Huntingtoningalls.com